PedrReis-create/python-study/README.md

-See all my Python studies in this repository, organized into folders according to the subject.
+# Study Python

+My daily Python studies

+## Observation
+The exercises in this repository are in Portuguese. (pt-BR)